SummerSlam (2000): Main event matches

 The final match on the undercard was the encounter of Kane and The Undertaker.
 Before the match began, Kane attacked The Undertaker on the ring aisle.
 Kane then attempted to attack The Undertaker with the steel ring steps, but The Undertaker retaliated by avoiding the attack.
-Kane then performed a low blow on The Undertaker, who retaliated by delivering a Spear and ripping Kane's mask off, which resulted in Kane exiting the ring to the backstage area, ending the match with no winner.
+Kane then performed a low blow on The Undertaker, who retaliated by delivering a Spear and ripping Kane's mask off, which resulted in Kane exiting the ring to the backstage area, ending the match with no winner (aka no contest).

 The final match of the night was a WWF Championship Triple-Threat match between Triple H, Kurt Angle, and the defending champion, The Rock.
 Before The Rock made his entrance, Angle and Triple H fought at ringside, with Triple H delivering a Pedigree on Angle on the commentator's announce table, which broke prematurely, resulting in Angle being injured with a concussion though he was to have been (kayfabe) out of the match during this time anyway.
 After the incident, The Rock made his entrance down to the ring.
 He wrestled Triple H as Angle was attended by EMTs, who transported Angle backstage.
 Stephanie McMahon-Helmsley then came down to the ring and attempted to interfere by hitting The Rock with the WWF Championship belt.
 She accidentally hit Triple H, however, which resulted in Triple H ordering McMahon to the backstage area.
 Angle returned to the ring midway through the match, alongside McMahon, and attacked Triple H. As Triple H recuperated, Angle called McMahon to give him a sledgehammer, but Angle and Triple H brawled over the sledgehammer, resulting in Triple H accidentally hitting McMahon.
 This situation allowed The Rock to throw Angle over the top rope onto ringside and deliver a People's Elbow on Triple H into a pinfall to win the match and retain the WWF Championship.

 Reception

 In 2006, J.D.
-Dunn of 411Mania gave the event a rating of 8.5 [Very Good], writing, "This was the height of the WWF as former "Daily Show" writer Chris Kreski booked one of the more compelling soap opera angles in WWE history.
+Dunn of 411Mania gave the event a rating of 8.5 [Very Good], writing, "This was the height of the WWF as former Daily Show writer Chris Kreski booked one of the more compelling soap opera angles in WWE history.
 Unlike what Russo did, Kreski's stuff was always streamlined so it never spun out of control or lost focus like so many Russo angles.
 Plus, with Jericho, and the Radicalz in the WWF, there was now enough actual talent to put some wrestling on their wrestling show.
 Imagine that.
 Most of the matches are throwaways, but the right people were put in the right places to do the right matches, and that's where the entertainment comes from.